 The Disclosure Dissemination Agent shall have only such duties as are specifically set forth in this Disclosure Agreement.
 The Disclosure Dissemination Agent's obligation to deliver the information at the times and with the contents described herein shall be limited to the extent the Obligated Person has provided such information to the Disclosure Dissemination Agent as provided in this Disclosure Agreement.
 The Disclosure Dissemination Agent shall have no duty with respect to the content of any disclosures or notice made pursuant to the terms hereof.
 The Disclosure Dissemination Agent shall have no duty or obligation to review or verify any Information, or any other information, disclosures or notices provided to it by the Obligated Person and shall not be deemed to be acting in any fiduciary capacity for the Issuer, the Obligated Person, the Holders of the Bonds or any other party.
 The Disclosure Dissemination Agent shall have no responsibility for the Obligated Person's failure to report to the Disclosure Dissemination Agent a Notice Event or a duty to determine the materiality thereof.
 The Disclosure Dissemination Agent shall have no duty to determine or liability for failing to determine whether the Obligated Person has complied with this Disclosure Agreement.
-The Disclosure Dissemination Agent shall have no at the termine or liability for failing to determine whether the Obligated Person has complied with this Disclosure Agreement.
-The Disclosure Dissemination Agent shall have no at all times.
+The Disclosure Dissemination Agent may conclusively rely upon certifications of the Obligated Person at all times.